NBility-Model/nbility-model.github.io/README.md

 Provides exercises which enable you to get to know the NBility Model

 # Pre-knowledge
-Participants of the workshop are expected to have bacis knowledge of [NBility model](https://www.edsn.nl/nbility-model/) and [Archimate](https://www.opengroup.org/archimate-forum/archimate-overview).
+Participants of the workshop are expected to have bacis knowledge of [NBility model](https://www.edsn.nl/nbility-model/), [Archimate](https://www.opengroup.org/archimate-forum/archimate-overview) and [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow).

 # Preparation